tuommii/tuommii/README.md

 <h4 align="center">
-	I :heart: what I do<br><br>We are currently writing our own ✨ Shell ✨ from scratch
+	I :heart: what I do<br><br>We are currently writing our own ✨ Shell ✨ from scratch without help of the C:s Standard Library
 	<br><br>
 </h4>